Alain Rochat: Vancouver Whitecaps

 He signed with USSF-D2 Vancouver Whitecaps FC during the 2010 season but was immediately loaned back to FC Zürich until 21 January 2011.
 He joined the Vancouver Whitecaps FC of Major League Soccer upon his return.
 During the 2011 Major League Soccer season, the Whitecaps finished last MLS, but during the 2012 season, Rochat switched from his usual left back position to a defensive midfield position and helped lead the team to more than 10 clean sheets.

 D.C.
 United

 Rochat was traded to D.C.
 United on 7 June 2013 in exchange for a second-round pick in the 2015 MLS SuperDraft and a conditional pick in the 2016 MLS SuperDraft.
 Rochat was reportedly unhappy with the trade since it disrupted his family life.

 Return to Switzerland

 After a month with D.C.
-United, Rochat was sold to one of his former clubs, BSC Young Boys, for a fee of $500,000.
+United, Rochat was sold to one of his former clubs, Young Boys, for a fee of $500,000.